 ITCs offer a wide range of programs and services that meet the technology needs of Ohio’s school districts.
 Among an ITCs core services are Internet connectivity, fiscal systems, INFOhio resources (digital learning content and library services), student information, and EMIS services.

-In addition to Ohio’s PreK-12 education community, ITCs continue to serve Ohio government agencies and communities with efficient and reliable services to government and non-profit organizations for over four decades.
+In addition to Ohio’s PreK-12 education community, ITCs continue to serve Ohio government agencies, non-profit organizations and communities with efficient and reliable services for over four decades.

 The Management Council Community is a software-based virtualized environment for peer-to-peer interaction.
 The Community site enables Management Council and ITC staff to create, share, communicate, and problem solve together for an enhanced statewide impact.